 10. “I value your support.”

-- Explanation & Nuance: A professional and respectful way to acknowledge ongoing help.
-It’s less about a single act and more about recognizing a consistent pattern of helpfulness and collaboration, making it great for managers or teams.
+- Explanation & Nuance: A professional and respectful way to acknowledge ongoing help, recognizing a consistent pattern of collaboration.

-- When to Use?
-In a performance review, a formal project summary, or an email to a supportive manager.
+- When to Use: In a performance review or an email to a supportive manager.

 - Tone: Formal, Professional, Respectful.